Bachelor of Science in Applied Science Major in Public Health – Online

 The Public Health major offers the Bachelor of Science in Applied Science (B.S.A.S.) degree.
-The public health program integrates classroom and experiential learning in many of its courses.
-Public health graduates are employed in public health agencies, non-profit organizations, hospitals and other health and care settings, and governmental agencies.
+The public health program integrates classroom and experiential learning in many courses.
+Public health graduates are employed in public health agencies, non-profit organizations, hospitals, other health and care settings, and governmental agencies.

-There are five standard areas in public health training that enable students to perform the essentials services of public health.
+There are five standard areas in public health training that enable students to perform the essential services of public health.
 These are epidemiology, biostatistics, health services administration, environmental health and behavioral science/health education.
-The curriculum for the YSU bachelor’s degree in public health addresses each of the five core areas through multiple courses.
-This curriculum enables mastery at the bachelor’s level of the nationally recognized Public Health Core Competencies, and requires an internship tailored to the area of public health interests of each student.
-This contemporary major also includes two 3 semester hour courses in bioterrorism, mass causality and crisis management in public health.
+The YSU bachelor’s degree curriculum in public health addresses each of the five core areas through multiple courses.
+This curriculum enables mastery at the bachelor’s level of the nationally recognized Public Health Core Competencies and requires an internship tailored to the area of public health interests of each student.
+This contemporary major also includes two three semester hour courses in bioterrorism, mass causality and crisis management in public health.
 Most of the professional courses for the degree can be completed through a combination of interactive videoconferencing and online distance learning options.

 Parallel LCCC Program

-- The admission application can be submitted as early as when a student starts their last term/semester at Lorain.
-For example, if you plan to apply to start at YSU for fall semester then please apply no earlier than the beginning of the spring semester prior to that fall start.
+- The admission application can be submitted as early as a student starts their last term/semester at Lorain.
+For example, if you plan to apply to start at YSU for the fall semester, please apply no earlier than the beginning of the spring semester before that fall start.

 - Credit from any regionally accredited college or university will be accepted and applied to either general education, major coursework, or elective credits.

-- Credits from a non-regionally accredited institution may be accepted on a case-by-case basis and must be reviewed through the same process as those from a regionally accredited institution.
+- Credits from a non-regionally accredited institution may be accepted case-by-case and must be reviewed through the same process as those from a regionally accredited institution.
 All credits considered must be a minimum of 1 credit and cannot be developmental.
 Additional information can be found online here.

-- Be in good standing at the previously attended school with a minimum 2.0 gpa.
-Student who have been recently dismissed, suspended, or expelled must sit out one semester prior to being considered at YSU, excluding summer.
+- Be in good standing at the previously attended school with a minimum 2.0 GPA.
+Students recently dismissed, suspended, or expelled must sit out one semester before being considered at YSU, excluding summer.

-- Student must have a minimum 2.00 cumulative grade point average from all colleges and universities attended.
-Any student who has below a overall gpa of 2.0 may be considered for conditional admission, but that is determined on a case by case basis and a personal statement may be required to be submitted.
+- Students must have a minimum 2.00 cumulative grade point average from all colleges and universities.
+Any student below a GPA of 2.0 may be considered for conditional admission, but that is determined on a case-by-case basis, and a personal statement may be required to be submitted.

-- High school diploma would be required unless the associate degree is earned prior to a student’s start at YSU.
+- A high school diploma would be required unless the associate degree is earned before a student starts at YSU.

 - Review the application deadlines